openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Requesting Verification Data {#req_verification}

-The content of the `verification` element is basically determined by the respective `trust_framework` and the Claim source's policy.

-This specification also defines a way for the RP to explicitly request certain data to be present in the `verification` element.
+RPs request verification data in the same way they request claims about the end-user.
 The syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.

 Elements within `verification` can be requested in the same way as defined in (#req_claims) by adding the respective element as shown in the following example: